 Reading is at the heart of our curriculum.
+It is the golden thread that is woven between all learning.
 At Lower Farm Academy, we truly believe that reading provides a ticket to access an enriching curriculum and a bright and successful future.

 Within the Reading National Curriculum there are two main foci; ‘decoding’ words and being able to comprehend and understand what is being read.